mytestcoin/mytestcoin/README.md

 Copyright (c) 2014-2016 Sibcoin Core Developers

+Copyright (c) 2014-2017 Mytestcoin Core Developers

-What is Sibcoin?
+What is Mytestcoin?
 ----------------

-Sibcoin is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-Sibcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Mytestcoin is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Mytestcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 SibCore is the name of open source software which enables the use of this currency.